hhas/appleeventbridge/AppleEventBridge/doc-source/5 ae-type-mappings.md

 ### Boolean

-When used with Swift glues, AppleEventBridge maps `typeBoolean` descriptors to Swift's native Boolean type.
+AppleEventBridge maps `typeBoolean` descriptors to and from `NSNumber`, based on the assumption that the `NSNumber` class cluster internally represents Boolean values as bridged `CFBoolean` (`__NSCFBoolean`) instances.

-Otherwise, AppleEventBridge currently maps `typeBoolean` descriptors to its own `AEMBoolean` class, and provides shorthand C macros, `AEMTrue` and `AEMFalse`, for convenience.
-[TO DO: this may change in future, if/when a robust mapping to `NSNumber` or an `NSNumber` subclass is implemented.]

-(AppleEventBridge can also unpack descriptors of `typeTrue` and `typeFalse`, though these are not normally used by applications.)
+(AppleEventBridge can also unpack descriptors of `typeTrue` and `typeFalse`, although these are not normally returned by applications.)

 ### Numbers